 Fringe - "Marionette" (3.09)

 I love the conversation between Olivia and Broyles near the beginning of the episode.
 It is one of a few scenes in this episode that I find to be very powerful.
 Broyles instantly recognizes that "the friend" that Olivia is talking about is Colonel Broyles (his alter self), and he asks her about him.
 She tells him that he wasn't unlike him; he was loyal and committed to his cause, to what he believed was right.
-His death is definitely commemorated in this scene, which makes me happy, because I hated that Colonel Broyles had to go, especially the way that he did.
+His death is definitely commemorated in this scene, which makes me happy because I hated that Colonel Broyles had to go, especially the way that he did.
 When Olivia tells him that he had two children and was still married, Broyles looked very interested but also heartbroken that his alter-self had apparently lived a better life than he has so far.
-The hosts of the
+The hosts of

-Fringe Podcast have posited the theory that Broyles is going to either bring Diane and the two children over here, or he is going to go there to head up Fringe Division if and when Walternate is overthrown, and the look on his face in this scene strongly supported that theory, but I don't know; last season, I believed that Olivia would go over there to try to retrieve alter-Charlie, and obviously, I was very, very wrong about that.
+The Fringe Podcast have posited the theory that Broyles is going to either bring Diane and the two children over here, or he is going to go there to head up Fringe Division if and when Walternate is overthrown, and the look on his face in this scene strongly supported that theory, but I don't know; last season, I believed that Olivia would go over there to try to retrieve alter-Charlie, and obviously, I was very, very wrong about that.
 She didn't even trust alter-Charlie when she met him.

 Astrid also has a bit of intervention in this episode, which also makes me happy.
 She has a conversation with Olivia, telling her that Peter is not in love with Bolivia, that he is in love with Olivia and that he acted the way that he did because he thought that Bolivia was her.
 Olivia tells Astrid that she understands, as she tells Peter, but how could she possibly understand?
 Obviously, as we know from the second to the last scene, she

 doesn't understand, and as I have said, I don't blame her; I wouldn't understand either.
 Peter tells Olivia that there were slight differences, slight but definitely there, and I couldn't disagree more with that.
 They were major differences.
-Her behavior, her demeanor, the way that she dressed, the amount of make-up that she wore, and so forth was all different, and Peter never figured it out until it was too late.
+Her behavior, her demeanor, the way that she dressed, the amount of make-up that she wore, and so forth were all different, and Peter never figured it out until it was too late.
 In fact, he didn't even figure it out for himself.
 Someone had to tell him, and then, he had to set up an opportunity for something to slip.
 I have to admit that I am a bit upset with Peter, and then, in this episode, he has the nerve to see that Olivia is crying and then ask her what's wrong.
 Come on, Peter, seriously?
 You don't really know her that well if you thought that when she said everything is okay, she meant that.

 What Olivia is going through is very realistic.
 She just came back to her world to the realization that her life was completely taken over by an imposter, and she is grieving.
 We have now seen her sinking to the floor crying as well as displaying anger, so she is definitely going through the stages of grieving.
 Now, if she seriously did tell Peter that everything was okay, meant it, and legitimately moved on, then

 that would be completely artificial.
 You can't tell me that you wouldn't be upset if this happened to you, and you also have to remember that she most likely isn't truly angry with Peter; she is just angry.
-I know that a lot of times, when I am completely broken up about something, I display anger because I don't know how else to get it.
+I know that a lot of times, when I am completely broken up about something, I display anger because I don't know how else to get it out.
 Right now, anger probably feels good to her.
 She obviously can't be happy, so she has to feel something over which she can demonstrate some control.
 She also must be seriously suffering from PTSD.
 I mean, how could she not be?
 Broyles was right on the money to tell her to take a leave, which she really should have taken.
 The second to the last scene is so intense, and it made me tear up.
 She tells Peter that she doesn't want to wear her clothes, she doesn't want to sleep in her bed, and she doesn't want to be with him, and then, she storms off.
 Seriously, can we give that girl an Emmy?

 Anna has consistently impressed me over and over again.
 I know that the hosts of the